 While each of these belongs on any adventurer’s bucket list, they represent just a proverbial drop of the state’s outdoor wonders.
 To fully experience California’s rich natural diversity—and to escape (at least some of) the crowds drawn to its marquee destinations—point your GPS to any of these 12 equally impressive public lands.
 We've included a variety of spaces, from national monuments, deserts, and seashores, to state and national parks in California.

 Keep in mind that wildfires are an annual occurrence throughout much of the west, so be sure to research possible fire-related closures before traveling to any of these destinations, particularly in the summer and fall.
 User Data and Cookie Consent.
 101 Free Things To Do In London.
 Free museums 1.

 Come face-to-face with a roaring T-Rex and experience the earthquake simulator at the Natural History Museum.
-3. Explore the fascinating history of England's capital at the Museum of London.
-Quirky attractions 11.
-12. 14.
-15. No Reservations?
+3. No Reservations?
 No Problem: Walk-In Campsites Around the Bay Area.
 Camping is growing in popularity.

 According to National Park Service data, every kind of camping (tent, backcountry, RV, campsites operated by concessionaires) got a boost in the past few years with overnight stays hitting nearly 8.5 million in 2014, up almost 7 percent from 7.91 million in 2013.
 Of course, seasoned campers — aware of the key dates to reserve sites — had their Labor Day weekend booked in March, but for those not totally in-the-know who still want to enjoy the outdoors this summer, there is hope.
 How to Spend the Perfect Day in Oakland’s Redwood Forest.
 8 NorCal swimming holes you need to check out this summer.
 36 Hours in Oakland, California.
 4.